 PHARMACIST QUALIFYING EXAM SAMPLE QUESTIONS

-The following 10 (ten) multiple choice questions cover all nine competencies outlined in the examination blueprint for the PEBC Pharmacist Qualifying Exam Part I. Choose the best answer from the choices.
-You have 13 minutes to complete all 10 questions.
+The following 10 multiple choice questions cover all five competencies outlined in the examination blueprint for the PEBC Pharmacist Qualifying Exam Part I.

 1. Which of the following medications is permitted as a verbal prescription?
 (Please assume that COVID-19 exemptions do not apply)